Spectrum (brand): Original programming

+On August 11, 2022, Charter Communications announced that it would phase out Spectrum Originals due to rising production costs.

+Controversies

-Spectrum Strike
+Spectrum strike

 On May 23, 2017, about 1,800 Spectrum workers went on strike in New York City, following the company's efforts to take control of workers health insurance and pension plans.
-The strike, which remains ongoing as of October 2021, is currently the longest strike in United States history.
+The strike, which ended on April 18, 2022, is currently the longest strike in United States history.
 Spectrum has refused to negotiate with the workers' union, the International Brotherhood of Electrical Workers (IBEW) Local 3, instead, hiring a large temporary workforce of strikebreakers, and attempted to launch a vote to decertify IBEW Local 3.
 Spectrum's efforts to decertify the union has faced legal challenge, including a March 2020 decision by the National Labor Relations Board, which found "a serious and substantial issue" regarding Spectrum's efforts to decertify the union.

 New York State

-In 2018, Charter agreed to a $174 million fine with the state of New York, in lieu of the state completely revoking its franchise to operate throughout the state, which would have inconvenienced much of the state's residential and commercial operations.
+In 2018, Charter agreed to a $174 million fine with New York state, in lieu of the state completely revoking its franchise to operate throughout the state, which would have inconvenienced much of the state's residential and commercial operations.
 According to New York State, Charter did not provide new high-speed internet service to as many homes as they had promised during merger discussions with Time Warner Cable.